 Noun Verb Adjective Adverb A noun is a naming word.
 It names a person, place, thing, idea, living creature, quality, or action.
 Describes an action (doing something) or a state (being something).
 Describes a noun.
 It tells you something about the noun.
-Describes a verb.
-It tells how something is done, or when/where something happened.
-Usually ends in "- ly."
+Describes a verb or adjective.
+Tells how, when, or where something happened.
+Often ends in "- ly."
 Examples: cowboy, theatre, box, thought, tree, kindness, arrival Other examples: Examples: walk, talk, think, believe, live, like, want Other examples: Examples: big, yellow, thin, amazing, beautiful, quick, important Other examples: Examples: slowly, intelligently, happily, impatiently, well Other examples:

 Pronoun Conjunction Preposition Article A pronoun is used instead of a noun to avoid repeating the noun.
-A conjunction joins two words, phrases or sentences together.
+A conjunction joins two words, phrases or sentences.
 There are 7.
 We call them "FANBOYS."
 Can you see why?
 A preposition usually comes before a noun .
 It tells what place or what time.
 An article is used to introduce a noun.
 Examples: I, you, she, we, they Other examples: Examples: for, and, nor, but, or, yet, so Examples: on, in, by, with, under, through, at Other examples: Examples: the, a, an

-$Some \ people \ also \ consider \ this \ a \ part \ of \ speech:$
+Some people also consider this a part of speech: